dedukun/relative-motions.yazi/README.md

 ---

-Additionally there are a couple of initial configurations that can be given at setup:
+Additionally there are a couple of initial configurations that can be given to the plugin's `setup` function:

 | Configuration  | Values                           | Default    | Description                                             |
 | -------------- | -------------------------------- | ---------- | ------------------------------------------------------- |
 | `show_numbers` | `relative`, `absolute` or `none` | `relative` | Shows relative or absolute numbers before the file icon |
 | `show_motion`  | `true` or `false`                | `false`    | Shows current motion in Status bar                      |

-The following is an exemple configurations that show absolute numbers, as well as the motions, which must be added to `init.lua`:
+If you want, for exemple, to enable absolute numbers, as well as the show the motion in the status bar, add the following to `init.lua`:

 ```lua
 require("relative-motions"):setup({show_numbers="absolute", show_motion = true})